×

 When we asked expats what advice they would give a foreigner before buying a property in Portugal, they said...

 "Yes, foreigners are allowed to own property in Portugal.
 Non-residents are able to purchase property in Portugal without any restrictions, and the process is relatively straightforward.
 The Portuguese government has made it easy for foreigners to purchase property in Portugal, and the process is similar to that of a Portuguese citizen.
 The only difference is that non-residents must obtain a tax identification number from the Portuguese tax authorities before they can purchase a property.
-Additionally, non-residents must also open a Portuguese bank account in order to complete the purchase," said one foreigner living in Portugal.
+Additionally, non-residents must also open a Portuguese bank account in order to complete the purchase," remarked one foreigner who made the move to Portugal.

 What appliances are typically included in a rental?